Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Introduction

 The paper is organized as follows: In section \ref{sec:Hamiltonian quantum theory of spherically symmetric black hole}, we provide a brief overview of the interior of the Schwarzschild black hole from the Hamiltonian perspective derived in \cite{PhysRevD.57.4899,PhysRevD.9.3292}.
 In section \ref{sec:Black hole as harmonic oscillator}, we apply an appropriate transformation to express the eigenvalue equation for the black hole mass as a quantum harmonic oscillator-like eigenvalue equation.
 Then, following the standard quantization procedure, i.e., using the usual commutation relation between canonical variables, we quantize the interior of the black hole.
 Section \ref{sec:Quantization employing the minimum uncertainty approach} is dedicated to the quantization of the black hole interior using the minimal uncertainty approach, in which the usual commutation relation is modified.
-We demonstrate that the resulting wave function is finite within the black hole, as is the expectation value of the Kretschmann scalar.
+We demonstrate that the resulting wave function is finite.
 Finally in section \ref{sec:Discussion and conclusion} we summarize our results and conclude.